voxel51/fiftyone/docs/source/integrations/labelbox.rst

    :alt: labelbox-polyline
    :align: center

 Assigning users
 ---------------

-When using the Labelbox backend, you can provide the following optional parameters to :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>` to specify which users will be assigned to the created tasks:
+When using the Labelbox backend, you can provide the following optional parameters to :meth:`annotate() <fiftyone.core.collections.SampleCollection.annotate>` to specify which members will be assigned to the created project:

 -   `segment_size`: the maximum number of images to include in a single job
 -   `task_assignee`: a username to assign the generated tasks